Battle of Kock (1939): Battle of Brześć Litewski and Kobryń

 Kleeberg decided to re-organize his command.
 The 'Kobryń' division would get little in the way of re-supply but would be renamed the 60th Infantry Division.
 The 'Brzoza' and 'Drohiczyn' groups would be merged – Colonel Brzoza-Brzezina would command the resultant 50th Infantry Division with three infantry regiments and a division of artillery.
-The 60th Infantry Division would be commanded by Colonel Adam Epler, comprising: three infantry regiments, a division of artillery, a motorized company of 37 mm anti-tank guns, four independent and seven independent formations.
+The 60th Infantry Division would be commanded by Colonel Adam Epler, comprising three infantry regiments, a division of artillery, a motorized company of 37 mm anti-tank guns, and four independent and seven independent formations.
 In all, Kleeberg had some 18,000 men.

-On 28 September, the Polish forces began to march south to the Parczew-Wojcieszków line with the 'Zaza' cavalry division securing the march.
-One of the Uhlan regiments from the 'Edward' brigade successfully crossed the Wieprz river and captured Spiczyn; another cavalry regiment from the 'Zaza' Division captured Jawidz and Wymysłów after some resistance.
+On September 28, 1939, the Polish forces began to march south to the Parczew-Wojcieszków line, with the 'Zaza' cavalry division securing the march.
+One of the Uhlan regiments from the 'Edward' brigade successfully crossed the Wieprz River and captured Spiczyn; another cavalry regiment from the 'Zaza' Division captured Jawidz and Wymysłów after some resistance.
 The Germans suffered heavy losses.
-The next day there was more fighting between the 'Zaza' Division and the Germans near Spiczyn.
+The next day, there was more fighting between the 'Zaza' Division and the Germans near Spiczyn.
 That evening, the 60th Infantry Division made contact with the Germans and entered a forest near Czeremniki.
-The Germans, using a formation of infantry and supported by two tanks, attacked the 1st Battalion, 182nd Infantry Regiment unsuccessfully.
+The Germans, employing an infantry formation supported by two tanks, launched an assault on the 1st Battalion, 182nd Infantry Regiment, although the attack was unsuccessful.

-By 30 September, Polish forces were situated between the rivers Tyśmienica and Wieprz.
+By September 30, 1939, Polish forces were situated between the rivers Tyśmienica and Wieprz.
 The following day, forces from the 'Polesie' Group passed the Świderki colonies of Bystrzyca, Wola Osowińska, Bełcząc and Ostrówek.
-The 'Zaza' Division had settled in forests near the Tyśmianka river.
+The 'Zaza' Division had settled in forests near the Tyśmianka River.
 One squadron of the 2nd Uhlan Regiment, who were defending a road, destroyed a German reconnaissance patrol.
-The command element of 5th Uhlan Regiment, and the 'Olek' and 'Wilk' infantry battalions attacked the Germans in Kock and captured the town.
+The command element of the 5th Uhlan Regiment and the 'Olek' and 'Wilk' infantry battalions attacked the Germans in Kock and captured the town.

 Battle of Kock

-On 30 September, the commander of 10th Army, Walter von Reichenau, ordered his staff to plan the destruction of a large Polish force which was located between the Bug and Vistula rivers.
-This task would involve the XIV Motorized Corps.
-It was made up of the 29th Infantry Division (Wehrmacht), the 13th Motorized Infantry Division, and some independent units.
-Each German motorized division had a paper strength of 16445 soldiers, 2676 trucks and staff cars, 1944 motorcycles, and 18 armored cars.
+On September 30, the commander of the 10th Army, Walter von Reichenau, ordered his staff to plan the destruction of a large Polish force located between the Bug and Vistula rivers.
+This task would involve the XIV Motorized Corps, which comprised the 29th Infantry Division, the 13th Motorized Infantry Division, as well as some independent units.
+Each German motorized division had a paper strength of 16,445 soldiers, 2,676 trucks and staff cars, 1,944 motorcycles, and 18 armored cars.

-2 October
+October 2

 General Gustav Anton von Wietersheim, the commander of the XIV Motorized Corps, knew that Polish forces were situated in the forests northwest of Kock.
 He believed that the commander of the Polish forces was unaware of Warsaw's capitulation.